 Note: You must also specify the storage location for the policy files from the client's point of view.
-You will find this setting under conpal LAN Crypt Configuration.
+You will find this setting under the conpal LAN Crypt Configuration (see "Policy file Client Location" on page 150.

 Policy file options - specifying policy file format